Hajneken/CSS-Grid-playground/README.md

 # CSS Grid playground

-This playground follows the awesome CSS Grid [tutorial](https://cssgrid.io/) by Wes Bos.
+This playground is an extension of the awesome CSS Grid [tutorial](https://cssgrid.io/) by Wes Bos.

+More about semantically valid HTML 5 boilerplate built with CSS Grid below ⬇.

 ## How to profit from this